14B ncac 16 .1307 TRAINING REQUIREMENTS FOR UNARMED Armored car service GUARDS

 (4) Armored Security Operations – (minimum of five hours);

-(5) Emergency Situations – (minimum of three hours); and
+(5) Emergency Responses – (minimum of three hours); and

 (6) Safe Driver Training – (minimum of three hours);

-A minimum of four hours of classroom instruction shall be completed within 20 calendar days of a probationary or regular armored car service guard being placed on a duty station.
+A minimum of four hours of classroom instruction shall be completed within 20 calendar days of any armored car service guard, including probationary, being placed on a duty station.
 These four hours shall include The Security Officer in North Carolina and Legal Issues for Security Officers.
 Unarmed armored car service guard training is not transferable to qualify as unarmed security guard training.

 (b) Licensees shall submit their names and resumes for proposed certified unarmed trainer registrations to the Director for Board approval.

 (c) Training shall be conducted by a Board certified unarmed trainer.
-A Board approved lesson plan covering the training requirements in Paragraph (a) of this Rule shall be made available to each trainer by the Board.
+A Board approved lesson plan covering the training requirements in Paragraph (a) of this Rule shall be made available by the Board to each trainer.
 The trainer may use other media training materials that deliver the training requirements of Paragraph (a) of this Rule.

-(d) The 16 hours of training may be delivered interactively under the following conditions:
+(d) The 16 hours of training may be delivered remotely under the following conditions:

-(1) The training is presented by a Private Protective Services Board certified unarmed trainer.
+(1) The training is presented by a Board certified unarmed trainer.

-(2) Each student is given a copy of the Private Protective Services unarmed armored car service guard training manual to use for the duration of the 16 hour training course.
+(2) Each student is given a copy of the Board approved unarmed armored car service guard training manual to use for the duration of the 16 hour training course.

 (3) The technology used allows the trainer to see the students and the students to see the trainer in real time during the training.